 But then Yvan Cournoyer won the Smythe instead — Le Chinois.
 I don’t know what happened.

 Lapointe’s nicknames included Pointu and Le Pompier.
 He does a lot of swearing in Ken Dryden’s The Game (1983).
 He did 20 push-ups every night and another 20 when he woke up in the morning, while also playing a regular game of handball, fast.
 He was almost always the last player to leave the ice at practice.
-In The Game, Dryden alludes to with pinpointing personal burdens that may have affected Lapointe’s game before adding this:
+In The Game, Dryden alludes to this while also pinpointing personal burdens that may have affected Lapointe’s game before adding this:

 … when the slate is clean and it is just him and the game, Pointu plays with the unrestrained joy of a boy on a river, uncomplicating the game for all of us.